saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 ### Real world example

 An example where the Option is used inside Rust is the pop method for vectors.
 This method returns an `Option<T>`.
 The `pop`-method returns the last element.
 But it can be that a vector is empty.
 In that case, it should return None.
 An additional problem is that a vector can contain any type.
-In that case, it is convenvient for it to return `Some(T)`.
+In that case, it is convenient for it to return `Some(T)`.
 So for that reason, `pop()` returns `Option<T>`.

 The `pop` method for the vec from Rust 1.53: